Neomycin, Polymyxin B, Bacitracin Ophthalmic Ointment Prescribing Information

 Topical antibiotics, particularly neomycin sulfate, may cause cutaneous sensitization.
 A precise incidence of hypersensitivity reactions (primarily skin rash) due to topical antibiotics is not known.
 The manifestations of sensitization to topical antibiotics are usually itching, reddening, and edema of the conjunctiva and eyelid.
 A sensitization reaction may manifest simply as a failure to heal.
-During long-term use of topical antibiotic products periodic examination for such signs is advisable, and the patient should be told to discontinue the product if they are observed.
+During long-term use of topical antibiotic products, periodic examination for such signs is advisable, and the patient should be told to discontinue the product if they are observed.
 Symptoms usually subside quickly on withdrawing the medication.
 Application of products containing these ingredients should be avoided for the patient thereafter (see PRECAUTIONS: General).

-There have been reports of bacterial keratitis associated with the use of topical ophthalmic products in multiple-dose containers, which have been inadvertently contaminated by patients, most of whom had a concurrent corneal disease or a disruption of the ocular epithelial surface (see PRECAUTIONS: Information for Patients).
+There have been reports of bacterial keratitis associated with the use of topical ophthalmic products in multiple-dose containers which have been inadvertently contaminated by patients, most of whom had a concurrent corneal disease or a disruption of the ocular epithelial surface (see PRECAUTIONS: Information for Patients).

-Allergic cross-reactions may occur which could prevent the use of any or all of the following antibiotics for the treatment of future infections: kanamycin, paromomycin, streptomycin and possibly gentamicin.
+Allergic cross-reactions may occur which could prevent the use of any or all of the following antibiotics for the treatment of future infections: kanamycin, paromomycin, streptomycin, and possibly gentamicin.

-Information for Patients: Patients should be instructed to avoid allowing the tip of the dispensing container to contact the eye, eyelid, fingers, or any other surface.
+Patients should be instructed to avoid allowing the tip of the dispensing container to contact the eye, eyelid, fingers, or any other surface.
 The use of this product by more than one person may spread infection.

 Patients should also be instructed that ocular products, if handled improperly, can become contaminated by common bacteria known to cause ocular infections.
 Serious damage to the eye and subsequent loss of vision may result from using contaminated products (see PRECAUTIONS: General).

-If the condition persists or gets worse, or if a rash or allergic reaction develops, the patient should be advised to stop use and consult a physician, Do not use this product if you are allergic to any of the listed ingredients.
+If the condition persists or gets worse, or if a rash or allergic reaction develops, the patient should be advised to stop use and consult a physician.
+Do not use this product if you are allergic to any of the listed ingredients.

 Keep tightly closed when not in use.
 Keep out of reach of children.

-Carcinogenesis, Mutagenesis, Impairment of Fertility: Long-term studies in animals to evaluate carcinogenic or mutagenic potential have not been conducted with polymyxin B sulfate or bacitracin.
+Long-term studies in animals to evaluate carcinogenic or mutagenic potential have not been conducted with polymyxin B sulfate or bacitracin.
 Treatment of cultured human lymphocytes in vitro with neomycin increased the frequency of chromosome aberrations at the highest concentration (80 mcg/mL) tested; however, the effects of neomycin on carcinogenesis and mutagenesis in humans are unknown.

 Polymyxin B has been reported to impair the motility of equine sperm, but its effects on male or female fertility are unknown.
-No adverse effects on male or female fertility, liter size or survival were observed in rabbits given bacitracin zinc 100 gm/ton of diet.
+No adverse effects on male or female fertility, litter size or survival were observed in rabbits given bacitracin zinc 100 gm/ton of diet.